 The most accomplished of entrepreneurs will rarely come up with anything new, they won’t disrupt what’s already working in the marketplace.

-What they’ll do is focus their time on better execution, this instead of attempting to change the behavior of the masses.
+What they’ll do is focus their time on better execution, instead of attempting to change the behaviour of the masses.

 To Be Independently Unique